Website Screenshot Cache for Faster Performance

-Caching website screenshots is a powerful technique to boost performance and minimize API usage.
-By storing screenshots of your web pages, you avoid generating the same screenshots repeatedly, which can be resource-intensive and slow down your operations.
+Caching website screenshots with Add Screenshots is a powerful technique to boost performance and minimize API usage.
+By storing screenshots of your web pages, you avoid generating the same screenshots repeatedly, which can be resource-intensive and slow operations.

 Implementing screenshot caching not only speeds up the process but also reduces the load on your servers and network.
 This is particularly valuable for monitoring websites, quality assurance, and analytics where frequent screenshots of unchanged content can be avoided.